pipe2k27/liteflix-felipe-perarnau/README.md

 ### Database

-This project uses sqlite.
-The database can be recreated from scratch with
+This project uses prisma & sqlite.

+You can view the database with
 ```
-sqlite3 ./database/movie.db < database/schema.sql
+npx prisma studio
 ```

+Documentation for Prisma is viewable at https://www.prisma.io/docs